OEA Community Network

 Please note that this page contains third-party information and links to external websites, which are displayed for general information sharing purposes only.
 Despite any contrary representations in the Terms of Use, the Government of Nova Scotia does not endorse and is not responsible for the accuracy of this content.

-Share Community Network Grant on Facebook Share Community Network Grant on Twitter Share Community Network Grant on Linkedin Email Community Network Grant link
+Share 2024-25 Community Network Grant Open for Applications on Facebook Share 2024-25 Community Network Grant Open for Applications on Twitter Share 2024-25 Community Network Grant Open for Applications on Linkedin Email 2024-25 Community Network Grant Open for Applications link

-Government recognizes the importance of community-based organizations in advancing equity and anti-racism in Nova Scotia.
+The Office of Equity and Anti-Racism is pleased to announce the 2024-25 offering of the Community Network Grant.
 As part of the Equity and Anti-Racism Strategy, funding is available for community-based organizations who support underrepresented and underserved communities to undertake projects that align with the goals of the strategy to address systemic hate, inequity, and racism.
-Grants of up to $25,000 per project are available, with total program funding of $250,000 available annually.

 • Find grants offered through the Department of Communities, Culture, Tourism and Heritage